 - U-M frequently contributes up to one half of the cost of the reconstruction or resurfacing of local streets adjacent to campus.
 In some instances the University has covered 100 percent of the costs.

-- While almost every intercollegiate athletic contest held on campus generates visitor spending, the most notable is of course football where every home game generates almost $12 million in local spending.
+- While almost every intercollegiate athletic contest held on campus generates visitor spending, the most notable is of course football where every home game generates almost $12 million in local spending (per Destination Ann Arbor).

 - Student discretionary spending (excluding groceries and housing) is estimated at $94.9 million/year.

-- Through the annual United Way associated campaign, University employees pledge about $1.2 million each year to support health and human service agencies and needs throughout the community.
+- Through the annual United Way associated campaign, University and Michigan Medicine staff and faculty pledge about $1.2 million each year to support health and human service agencies and needs throughout the community.

-- Through the Regional Alliance for Healthy Schools, the U-M Health System provided free medical care to more than 3,178 area youth last year.
+- Over the last few years, through the Regional Alliance for Healthy Schools, the U-M Health System provided free medical care to an average of 3,500 area youth.

 Source and background material for facts and figures presented here can be obtained by contacting the Community Relations office at (734) 763-3109 or emailing email@example.com